Hi |

 Boteh - The original version of paisley, this motif is thought to represent the forms of pine cones, cypress trees or the flame of Zoroaster.
 Boteh is a very popular motif in many types of traditional Oriental rugs.

-Carding - Process of arranging and smoothing wool fibers by pulling them between two spiked paddles.
+Carding - Process of arranging and smoothing wool fibres by pulling them between two spiked paddles.

 Chenille - Fabric with a deep luxurious pile that i s often used in rugs.

-Chrome dyes - Colorfast dyes that use potassium bichromate to bond the yarn to the dye.
+Chrome dyes - Colourfast dyes that use potassium bichromate to bond the yarn to the dye.

-Combing - Process that organizes carded wool fibers in a parallel arrangement by pulling them through spiked blocks or combs.
+Combing - Process that organises carded wool fibres in a parallel arrangement by pulling them through spiked blocks or combs.
 This process prepares wool for spinning.

-Contemporary - Modern designs that can be "soft" or "hard" depending on patterns and colors.
+Contemporary - Modern designs that can be "soft" or "hard" depending on patterns and colours.

-Cotton - Cotton is a natural fiber of great durability and strength.
-The soft and fluffy fibers are formed within a cotton boll or seedpod.
-Each fiber is made up of twenty to thirty layers of cellulose coiled in a neat series of natural springs.
-When the cotton coll (seed case) is opened, the fibers dry into flat, twisted, ribbon-like shapes and become kinked together.
-This interlocked form fiber is ideal for spinning and is often used in rugs for backing, fringes and sometimes mercerized cotton is used for pile.
+Cotton - Cotton is a natural fibre of great durability and strength.
+The soft and fluffy fibres are formed within a cotton boll or seedpod.
+Each fibre is made up of twenty to thirty layers of cellulose coiled in a neat series of natural springs.
+When the cotton coll (seed case) is opened, the fibres dry into flat, twisted, ribbon-like shapes and become kinked together.
+This interlocked form fibre is ideal for spinning and is often used in rugs for backing, fringes and sometimes mercerised cotton is used for pile.

 Cut Pile - Cut-pile is a smooth finish created by cutting off the tops of the wool loops.
 The cut loops are then twisted to make tufts of yarn that stand erect, creating a soft even surface.
 Also known as 'velour' or 'velvet' pile.

-Denier - Measurement of linear density (mass in grams of 9000 meters of the measured yarn or fiber).
-Large fibers or yarns have high deniers, thin yarns have low deniers.
+Denier - Measurement of linear density (mass in grams of 9000 meters of the measured yarn or fibre).
+Large fibres or yarns have high deniers, thin yarns have low deniers.

 Density - Refers to the amount of pile yarn in the carpet and the closeness of the tufts.
 The more densely or tightly packed the yarn is, the more luxurious the pile will feel and the better the rug will wear.